Academic Policies

 Residency Requirements

 Students in the MPH program must complete 46 credits for their degree requirements.
 A minimum of 25 credits, including 12 credits of core courses, 9 credits of concentration courses, and 4 credits of the culminating experience must be taken at GPH.
 Electives may be taken outside GPH1 but require approval of the Chair or Program Director, unless already on the pre-approved list of electives for that particular concentration.
-Per the GPH transfer credit policy, students may transfer in up to 9 credits of approved coursework, including 6 credits of core coursework, from an accredited school or program.
+See below for transfer credit policy.

 Students in the MS Biostatistics program must complete 46 credits for their degree requirements.
 A minimum of 28 credits, including 12 credits of core courses, 12 credits of selective courses, and 4 credits of the culminating experience must be taken at GPH.
 Electives may be taken outside GPH1 but require approval of the Chair, unless already on the pre-approved list of electives.
-Per the GPH transfer credit policy, students may transfer in up to 9 credits of approved coursework, including 6 credits of core coursework, from an accredited school or program.
+See below for transfer credit policy.

 Students in the MS Epidemiology program must complete 46 credits for their degree requirements.
 A minimum of 28 credits, including 24 credits of required courses and 4 credits of the culminating experience, must be taken at GPH.
 Electives may be taken outside GPH1 but require approval of the Program Director.
-Per the GPH transfer credit policy, students may transfer in up to 9 credits of approved coursework, including 6 credits of core coursework, from an accredited school or program.
+See below for transfer credit policy.

 Students in the MA program must complete 32 credits for their degree requirements.
 A minimum of 8 credits, 6 credits of required courses and 2 credits of practicum, must be taken at GPH.
 Electives may be taken outside GPH1 but require approval of the Chair, unless already on the pre-approved list of electives.